znck/znck.dev/src/blog/articles/2019-grammarly-in-code/readme.md

   - diy
   - vscode
   - extension
+image: ./screenshot-ext.png
 ---

 # Grammarly in Code

 There's no simpler writing tool than markdown.
 There's no elegant editor than [code](https://code.visualstudio.com).
 There's no better writing environment than markdown in <span title="VS Code">code</span>.
 It's perfect, but whenever I write, I find myself copy-pasting back and forth between Grammarly editor and VS Code editor.
 Grammarly makes my writing much better, but it also forces me to use their editor.
-Don't take me wrong I don't hate their editor in fact, I kind of like it — bright, clean, spacious.
+Don't take me wrong I don't hate their editor, in fact, I kind of like it — clean, spacious, and responsive.
 But it's not sufficient for me as my articles generally have images, code snippets, figures, and sometimes markup.
-And the lack of markdown syntax highlight is absolutely a deal-breaker.
+The lack of syntax highlight for markdown and markup is an absolute deal-breaker.
 If Grammarly worked in VS Code editor, wouldn't that be perfect?

 <!-- more -->